The mixing secrets behind Cardi B’s Grammy-winning album

 I assume they rerecorded for “I Like It” because of sample rights?

 Yes, it’s because they didn’t want to clear the sample.
 The physical sample costs way more to clear than if you replay it.
-Then you only have to clear on the performance part, and not the songwriting.
+Then you only have to clear on the songwriting part, and not the performance.

 Craig anticipated that that song was going to be big and it was going to get offers for sync rights and movies and so on.
 It just makes doing all that business a whole lot cleaner when it’s a replayed sample than to have to get the original cleared.